chcly/MockVM/README.md

 | w(n)      | 16-bit | 4      | todo   |
 | b(n)      | 8-bit  | 8      | todo   |

+Each register is a union, so for ten 64 bit registers, there are a total of 20 32-bit registers, 40 16 bit registers, and 80 8-bit registers.

+#### Current op codes

 | Opcode | Usage            | Operand1 | Operand2     | Description                                           |
 |:-------|:-----------------|:---------|:-------------|-------------------------------------------------------|